rockettheme/docs/Docs/wordpress/themes/voxel/demo_override.md

 ---
-title: Ximenia: Recreating the Demo - Overrides
+title: Voxel: Recreating the Demo - Overrides
-description: Your Guide to Recreating Elements of the Ximenia Theme for WordPress
+description: Your Guide to Recreating Elements of the Voxel Theme for WordPress
-breadcrumb: /wordpress:WordPress/!themes:Themes/ximenia:Ximenia
+breadcrumb: /wordpress:WordPress/!themes:Themes/voxel:Voxel

 ---

 Theme Override Settings
 -----
 One of the most important central features of any Gantry theme is the ability to be set up within the Theme Settings menu.
-These settings can be adjusted by navigating to **Administration -> Ximenia Theme**.
+These settings can be adjusted by navigating to **Administration -> Voxel Theme**.
 To replicate the demo, the main changes being made will happen within the Style, Gizmos, Layouts, and Advanced tabs.

 This table will break down the various settings you may need to adjust in order to recreate the demo.
 Most of the settings under **Style** are adjusted automatically with the selection of a theme preset.
 You can set presets using the **Presets** button located next to the **Save** option at the top of the Theme Settings page.